 12. KC Prep Invitational, (NCAA) Kansas City, MO 7.25 -28.2013 (4-2)

 Thanking our sponsors for investing the improvement of our youth!
 Thanks!
 Click Here to See our Sponsors!

 Street Hoop Fest Recap

-The 2013 Street Hoop Fest IV was a great sucess!
-We had 90 team from 13 state in this year's event.
-The quality of teams in the tournament would grades as 10 on 10 scale.
+The 2014 Street Hoop Fest V was a great sucess!
+We had 70 teams from 6 states in this year's event.
+The quality of teams in the tournament was high.

-The growth pains of the tournament were felt through the weekend, which has triggered us to address the organization and flow.
-In 2014 we will have WiFi and Ipad at each location to streamline the tournament data entering process.
+The growth pains of 2013 were addressed with WiFi and Ipad at each location to streamline the tournament data entering process.

 Again we would like to say "thank you" to all the teams, parents, coaches and sponsors for supporting this event!

 4KS Taylor is excited about the upcoming 2014 EAYO Lions AAU, Elite, and Select basketball season.
 This year we will have four teams: the number 14th National ranked D1 AAU U16/10th grade boys team, U14/8th grade boys Elite travel team, U11/5th grade girls select travel team, and a U11/5th grade boys select travel team.

 The difference between the three groups is skill level.
 The AAU team has been playing together for three years and is best suited for highly developed players.
 The Elite team is new, but will be made up of both skilled and new ball players.
 The Select team is a developmental team for players that are serious about increasing their skills and basketball IQ.
 These teams make up the 2014 EAYO Lions family.